 Task No Task Responsibility Resources Required Time Line 1 Implement detailed inspection program for bridges, Kerbs, Footpaths as per Conquest condition parameters.
-Coordinator, Asset Management /Asset Technical Officer In-house/External 12 months 2 Review the accuracy and currency of asset data Coordinator, Asset Management/Asset Systems Development Officer In-house 12 months

-3 Develop 4 year work program for renewals for all transport Assets Coordinator, Asset Management/ Asset Program Officers In-house 12 months 4 The accuracy of the information provided by Council's SMEC PMS and used to inform this Transport AM Plan, depends on the accuracy of the data used to inform the PMS.
-It is essential that Council perform on-going quality control to validate the road condition data and other attributes stored in the PMS.
-Coordinator, Asset Management and Asset Systems Development Officer In-house 12 months 5 Financial information used to inform this Transport AM Plan bundles the operational costs and maintenance costs together.
-Splitting of these costs will allow more in- depth analysis and accurate modelling.
+Coordinator, Asset Management /Asset Technical Officer In-house/External 12 months 2 Review the accuracy and currency of asset data Coordinator, Asset Management/Asset Systems Development Officer In-house 12 months 3 Develop 4 year work program for renewals for all transport Assets Coordinator, Asset Management/ Asset Technical Officers In-house 12 months 4 It is essential that Council perform on-going quality control to validate the transport asset condition data and other attributes stored in the Asset Management System (Conquest) before this data Coordinator, Asset Management and Asset Systems Development Officer In-house 12 months is utilized in the Assetic Predictor Model 5 Financial information used to inform this Transport AM Plan bundles the operational costs and maintenance costs together.
+Splitting of these costs will allow more indepth analysis and accurate modelling.
 System and Management Accountant In-house 12 months 6 Review of unit rates and asset valuations Coordinator, Asset Management In-house 12 months 7 Review of capital renewal and maintenance strategies.
-Executive Manager, Infrastructure In-house 12 months 8 Maintain an annual review of the AM Plan incorporating an update of service level performance, financial projections, and risk.
+Executive Manager, Infrastructure In-house 12 months 8 Investigate alternate & new treatments to reduce renewal costs and/or significantly extend useful life of transport assets (such as roads, footpaths) Asset Technical Officer/Asset System Development Officer In-house 12 months 9 Maintain an annual review of the AM Plan incorporating an update of service level performance, financial projections, and risk.
 Manager Assets/ Coordinator, Asset Management In-house/External 12 months